wking/swc-boot-camps/ScientificPython.md

     len(p0)
     print p0

 `[0, :]` is *slice syntax*.
-Here we are saying that we want the first, 0th, set of data from the first dimension, then all the data from the second dimension.
-Or, as our data is 2-dimensional, want the entire first row only..
+Here we are saying that we want the first, 0th, set of data from the first axis, then all the data from the second axis.
+Or, as our data is 2-dimensional, want the entire first row only.

 Let us look at the white cell counts at time t=0 for all patients: